danyapradeep93/danya/_pages/about.md

   - /about.html
 ---

-My name is Danya Pradeep and I am a fourth year Ph.D Student in the Management Information Systems (MIS) department, Eller College of Management at University of Arizona.
-My Ph.D advisor is Professor Sudha Ram.
+My name is Danya Pradeep and I am a first year Ph.D Student in Electrical and Computer Engineering at University of Arizona.
+My advisor is Professor Jeffrey Rodriguez.

 ## My research interests